-Carolyn Beall came to AACS in the summer of 2015 after spending almost 15 years in Anne Arundel county public schools.
+Carolyn Beall came to AACS in the summer of 2015 after spending almost 15 years in Anne Arundel County Public Schools.
 In her former jobs, she taught first and second grade and special education.
-She also was the special education department chair for her school.
-She currently oversees the Ed support program from Pre-K to 12th grade at AACS and is the Ed Support Coordinator for the Lower School.
+She was also the special education department chair for her school.
+She currently oversees the ed support program from Pre-K to 12th grade at AACS and is the Ed Support Coordinator for the Annapolis and Severn Lower School.
 She loves working with students and helping them to figure out how they learn.
 There can be such a joy that comes from learning new things-whether it’s reading and math or learning about how to be a good friend.
 One of her great passions is helping to integrate all students, including those who learn differently, into the larger community.
-She’s thrilled to be part of a school where families and teachers and walk alongside each other every day to encourage students to display God’s splendor to those around them.
+She’s thrilled to be part of a school where families and teachers walk alongside each other every day to encourage students to display God’s splendor to those around them.

 After graduating from AACS, she completed a bachelor’s degree in elementary education from Towson University.
 She is certified in Special Education, and has a counseling certificate from Christian Counseling Education Foundation.

 Sherry Bell joined the AACS team as a full time Student Aide in August 2016 as our school began its journey into providing special education opportunities for families and students.
 Sherry taught 6th grade math (2017 - 2021) while continuing to implement education support strategies for her students.
 Currently, Sherry works at the Annapolis Lower School campus to primarily assist our 4th and 5th graders and their teachers to develop strategies for success for all students.
 She is mother to two AACS graduates (David 2014 and Tommy 2019) and wife of AACS bus driver, Ricky Bell.

 Sherry has a BS in Business from the University of Maryland, an MBA from Johns Hopkins University, and is ACSI Certified.